-Peyton Anderson Eminent Scholar & Professor of Information Technology
+Peyton Anderson Eminent Scholar & Endowed Chair in Information Technology

 Dean, School of Information Technology

 DIRECT ASSESSMENT OF STUDENT OUTCOMES: A SYSTEMATIC APPROACH - Dedicated to Dr. Gloria Rogers -- a genuine scholar, a brilliant educator, and a cherished colleague who never hesitates to share her knowledge with others --

 ABSTRACT: This paper presents a systematic approach to direct assessment of student learning that is adopted by an Information Technology program accredited by ABET.
 The focus is on the systematic process for regularly assessing and evaluating the extent to which the direct assessment of the student outcomes are being attained.
 This paper also describes how the results of the process are being utilized to effect continuous improvement of the program.

 ABSTRACT: This paper advances a systemic model for active learning in e-learning that builds on a string of previous research.
 The model consists of three stages (the underpinning, the ownership, and the engaging) internal/direct to learning and prerequisite elements (class size; active & responsive support services; standard course policies; and e-learning courseware usability) external/indirect to learning.
 The model is systemic because the three stages and the prerequisite elements are interrelated to each other and together influence the "learning" in e-learning.